David Blackwell: Awards and honors

+Honorary doctorates

+In his lifetime, Blackwell received 13 honorary doctorates: eleven from American universities (the University of Illinois, Michigan State University, Southern Illinois University, Carnegie-Mellon University, Amherst College, Harvard University, Howard University, Yale University, Syracuse University, the University of Southern California, and North Carolina State University) and two from international universities (the National University of Lesotho and the University of Warwick).

 Legacy

 The Mathematical Association of America's MathFest, in coordination with the National Association of Mathematicians, features an annual MAA-NAM David Blackwell Lecture.
 Blackwell offered the inaugural address in 1994; and subsequent lecturers are researchers who "exemplif[y] the spirit of Blackwell in both personal achievement and service to the mathematical community."

 The Blackwell-Tapia prize is named in honor of David Blackwell and Richard A. Tapia.

 The University of California, Berkeley named an undergraduate residence hall in his honor, named David Blackwell Hall.
 The residence hall opened in Fall 2018.

 An educational book about his life titled David Blackwell and the Deadliest Duel was published in 2019.

 Blackwell made the following statement about his values and work in a 1983 interview for a project called "Mathematical People":Basically, I'm not interested in doing research and I never have been....I'm interested in understanding, which is quite a different thing.
 And often to understand something you have to work it out yourself because no one else has done it.

-In March 2024, Nvidia announced its Blackwell GPU architecture, named in honour of David Blackwell.
+In March 2024, Nvidia announced its Blackwell GPU architecture, named in honor of David Blackwell.
+Their CEO Jenson Huang said, "This GPU is named after David Blackwell, an American mathematician and statistician whose work has had a lasting impact in mathematics as well as the specific domain of AI."

+Leeza Blackwell, the granddaughter of David Blackwell, is developing a documentary film about her grandfather’s life and contributions called Game of Genius.